-In the six-month period ended June 30, 2020 and 2019, transactions between segments, which were eliminated in consolidation, are mainly related to sales of scrap, energy, surplus raw materials and others from the Other segment to the Tubes segment for \$7.5 million and \$14.3 million respectively.
+In the nine-month period ended September 30, 2020 and 2019, transactions between segments, which were eliminated in consolidation, are mainly related to sales of scrap, energy, surplus raw materials and others from the Other segment to the Tubes segment for \$10.7 million and \$26.3 million respectively.

-There are no material differences between total reportable segments' revenues and the entity's revenue under IFRS.
+There are no material differences between IFRS and management view in total revenues and by reportable segments.

 The main differences between operating income under IFRS view and the management view are mainly related to the cost of goods sold and other timing differences.
-The difference in Other operating income (expenses), net is attributable to the impairment of the goodwill, which residual value in the management view differs from IFRS.
+The main difference in Other operating income (expenses), net is attributable to the impairment of the goodwill, which residual value in the management view differs from IFRS.